Bi5hoi/Bank-System/README.md

-Bank System
+Bank System, a console application, includes basic CRUD operations, login functionality, client and user management, and currency exchange.
+It does not use a database;
-A Console application that has the simple CRUD operations and also has login and manages clients and user and currency exchange.
+instead, it stores data in a text file.
-Also it does not have a database, just a text file to store the data.
+The application also includes an ATM system that handles deposits, withdrawals, and balance inquiries.
-There is also an ATM system capable of handling deposits, withdrawals, and checking the balance.
+Technologies: C++